-- 1. Once an applicant accepts the job offer, the unit will prepare a Personnel Action (RC-1). - 2.
-Form I-9 is a federal document to determine one's eligibility to work in the U.S. and is required by the U.S. Citizenship and Immigration Office.
-This document is completed at UOG HRO on the employee's FIRST DAY of work. - 3.
-The employee must submit police and court clearances to UOG HRO before they report for their first day of work. - 4.
+- 1. Once an applicant accepts the job offer, RCUOG will prepare a Personnel Action (RC-1). - 2.
+Form I-9 is a federal document to determine one's eligibility to work in the U.S. and is required by the U.S. Citizenship and Immigration Services office.
+This document is completed in-person at the RCUOG office on or before the employee's FIRST DAY of work. - 3.
+The employee must submit original police and court clearances to RCUOG HR before they report for their first day of work to ensure compliance with 4 G.C.A. §4203.3. - 4.
 The employee must submit a completed tuberculosis (TB) screening form before they report for their first day of work.
 Section 25103, Title 10, Guam Code Annotated requires employees to be screened annually for tuberculosis as a condition of employment or doing volunteer work.
-TB screening form is available on RCUOG website at www.uog.edu/rcuog. - 5.
-Tax forms W-4 (federal tax withholding) will be provided to new employees during the onboarding process.
-This form is submitted to Payroll office for continued processing.

-6. Employees shall not begin working until their Personnel Action (RC-1) is approved by RCUOG and UOG HRO.
-NOTE: Incomplete or incorrectly completed forms will result in a delay of processing.
+TB screening form is available on RCUOG website at www.uog.edu/rcuog/. - 5.
+The employee must complete the RCUOG onboarding packet before their first day of work.
+The packet will include Employee withholding allowance certificate (Form W-4), SWICA form (PL 19-22), employee master form, designation of survivor or survivors form, direct deposit authorization form, and the sexual misconduct training form, among others. - 6.
+Tax formW-4 (federal tax withholding), SWICA Form, the direct deposit authorization form, and designation of survivor or survivors form are submitted to UOG Payroll office for processing. - 7.
+Employees must submit official transcripts to RCUOG on or before their onboarding date.
+Twenty (20)-week hires do not need to submit official transcripts. - 8.
+Employees shall not begin working until their Personnel Action (RC-1) is approved by RCUOG and signed by the employee.
+NOTE: Incomplete or incorrectly completed forms will result in a processing delay.